-The Company uses a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on its Board.
-In setting director compensation, the Compensation Committee considers the significant amount of time that Directors expend in fulfilling their duties to the Company as well as the skill-level required by the Company of members of the Board.
+We use a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on our Board.
+In setting director compensation, the Board of Directors and the Compensation Committee consider the significant amount of time that Directors expend in fulfilling their duties to the Company as well as the skill-level required by the Company of members of the Board.

 Directors who are also employees of the Company receive no additional compensation for service as a Director.
-Non-employee Directors receive the compensation described below.